How Leopoldo Security-Tests Every Plugin Before Release

 **Atomic updates:** Updates install as complete packages, not partial patches.
 This eliminates the risk of corrupted partial updates leaving the plugin in an inconsistent state.

 We believe security claims should be verifiable, not just stated.
 Every plugin at leopoldo.ai includes documentation of its capabilities and scope.
-You know exactly what each plugin does, what it accesses, and how it behaves — before you buy.
+You know exactly what each plugin does, what it accesses, and how it behaves, before you request access.

 Explore the full catalog and see what security-tested, professionally maintained plugins look like at leopoldo.ai.